Fiach-Dubh/BITCOIN-YouTube/README.md

 On Sponsors:

-ideally there should not be any paid sponsors or Ads in these contributor video's, but this may be negotiable depending on the feedback from contributors.
-At maximum the sponsorship should only be a visual within the video, and should not be talked about at all by contributors. wasting peoples time shilling for your sponsor is cringe and degrades the signal.
+Ideally there should be no sponsors or Ads in these contributor video's, but this may be negotiable depending on the feedback from contributors.
+At maximum sponsorships should only be a visual within the video, and should not be talked about at all by contributors. wasting peoples time shilling for your sponsor degrades the signal.

 Upload Guidelines: